 Once you've gone across the whole floor with the coarsest sandpaper, let the dust settle and sweep and vacuum the floor.
 Repeat the process with the next higher grit.
 Always wait until the dust settles and then sweep and vacuum before switching sandpaper grades.
 Complete the final sanding passes with an 80-grit belt.

-Once you've used all the grades of sandpaper with the drum sander, use the edge sander on the edges of the room and along small areas like closet floors and stairs.
-Work in small, semicircular motions, starting with the coarsest-grade paper.
-Overlap the area done by the drum sander so they blend together.
-Repeat sanding with the edge sander, going through every grade of sandpaper until you've used the 80-grit paper.
+After you've finished sanding with each grade of sandpaper using the drum sander, use the same grit of paper on the edge sander and work the edges of the room and along small areas like closet floors and stairs.
+Move the machine — which rolls on the floor — in small, semicircular motions, and overlap the area done by the drum sander so they blend together.
+Repeat sanding with the edge sander after completing each pass with the drum sander, going through every grade of sandpaper until you've used the 80-grit paper.

 Finally, go over any particularly small, hard-to-reach areas and corners with a sharp wood scraper and sandpaper, remembering to finish with 80-grit sandpaper.
 If there are any particularly deep gouges that go further than you could reasonably sand out, fill them with wood putty in a similar shade.